drewrothstein/form-to-parserator/README.md

 Parse: Depending on how you are running Parse, there may be costs to making these requests.

 Typeform.com: Depending on the plan you purchase, there are various costs.
 Refer to their website for details.
+This purposely does not run with a Cloud Function using callbacks because that would require the PRO+ plan at this time which may be too expensive for some folks.

 Google Cloud Platform: The App Engine Standard Environment has three costs associated with it for this project.